Disentangling the AGN and Star-Formation Contributions to the Radio-X-ray Emission of Radio-Loud Quasars at 1<z<2: SED Components and the Fitting Routine

-As noted in the Introduction the MIR emission from the torus comes from the absorbed and reprocessed UV and optical photons radiated by accretion disk.
+As noted in the introduction, the MIR emission from the torus comes from the absorbed and reprocessed UV and visible photons radiated by the accretion disk.
 Therefore, the SED shape of the primary source of emission might influence the reprocessed MIR radiation.
-The primary source of radiation in \sieb\ is the \cite{RR1995} model, which describes the optical-UV continua of quasars with a broken power-law function.
-As noted in Section \ref{sec:AD} we use the \kd\ accretion disk model.
-We examined the impact of various accretion disk models (including a simple blackbody, \citealt{Kubota2018} and a few others) on the torus SED, and found that the SED shape longward of 1\,\um (rest-frame) is independent of the chosen accretion disk template at wavelengths shorter than 1\,$\mu$m.
+The primary source of radiation in \sieb\ is the \cite{RR1995} model, which describes the visible-UV continua of quasars with a broken power-law function.
+Instead, we use the \kd\ accretion disk model (see Section \ref{sec:AD}).
+We examined the impact of various accretion disk models (including a simple blackbody, \citealt{Kubota2018} and a few others) on the torus SED and found that the SED shape longward of 1\,\um (rest-frame) is independent of the chosen accretion disk template at wavelengths shorter than 1\,$\mu$m. i.e., the torus essentially acts as a calorimeter.